Enovale/of-yadr/README.md

 > [!WARNING]
 > This project has only been tested with Open Fortress on Sourcemod 1.12.
+> A few features will NOT work on SM 1.11.
 > Absolutely no testing has been done with other configurations, though they should theoretically work.
 > I would love reports to be made in the Issues section if issues are found in other games/setups